daisyfoto/portfolio/README.md

 - Understanding of `iOS` and `Android` security implementation data storage like `Keychain`, `Secure Enclave`
 - Experience in implement `e-KYC`, `AML`
 - For AI, I have experience in setup `Cursor` for iOS development team
+- Implement `MCP` for out team to work smoothly with design team

 ## 📱 Featured Projects